-In spring 2017, SEED Academy will expand to serve 7th and 8th grade students in addition to high school students.
-Class sizes vary each year, but average approximately 25, with a total of 80-100 students enrolled in the fall semester, and 100-120 in the spring after the program admits a new class.
+Class sizes vary each year, but average approximately 25, with a total of 80-100 students enrolled in the fall semester, and 120-130 in the spring after the program admits a new class.

 All educational, admissions, and food costs are generously covered by our funders.

 Each semester, students study different core subjects related to a specific strand of engineering.
-Courses in the 2016-2017 school year may include:
+Courses provided during the 2019-2020 school year are as follows: